What to expect from this workshop

 -

-- Familiarity bias: including studies from one’s own field of research (an advantage to an interdisciplinary research team)
+- Familiarity bias: including studies from one’s own field of research (an advantage to having an interdisciplinary research team)

 -